Like and Share the Sault Scuba Centre Limited Facebook Page for Flash Sales , Products, Consignment Products, Information about upcoming events, etc.

 Aqua Lung Regulator Safety Problem

 Do you have one of those Aqua Lung regulators with that Auto Closure Device or ACD?
 That’s the feature that allows you to rinse your first-stage without the blanking cap in place and without getting water in the works.
 Well, Aqua Lung is concerned that a component may not have been properly tightened resulting in a possible gas-flow failure during a dive.
 Aqua Lung is conducting a voluntary product check of regulators with the ACD yoke systems.
 Models affected are the Titan LX with serial numbers prefixed E or F, the Core ACD with serial numbers prefixed E – H, and the Legend ACD or Legend LX ACD.
-If you have one of these regulators, best get it checked out by a qualified Aqua Lung service technician.
+If you have one of these regulators, best get it checked out by a qualified Aqua Lung service technician in New Jersey.
 For additional assistance, please call 800-775-3483 or visit www.aqualung.com and click on the Safety Notice.

 Contact Colleen or come into the shop and check out the variety of Neo Sport Layering available to you.